pivotal/docs-platform-automation/docs/index.md

     The pipeline can use any blobstore.
     We choose S3 because the resource natively supported by Concourse.
     The S3 Concourse resource also supports S3-compatible blobstores (e.g. minio).
-    See <a href="https://github.com/concourse/s3-resource#source-configuration">S3 Resource</a> for more information.
+    See [S3 Resource](https://github.com/concourse/s3-resource#source-configuration) for more information.
-    If you want to use other blobstore, you need to provide a custom <a href="https://concourse-ci.org/resource-types.html">resource type</a> .
+    If you want to use other blobstore, you need to provide a custom [resource type](https://concourse-ci.org/resource-types.html).

 ## Making Your Own Pipeline
 If the example pipeline doesn’t work for you, that’s okay!
 It probably shouldn’t.